jo3-l/yag-template-lsp/crates/yag-template-analysis/src/typeck/DESIGN.md

     - prevent infinite check loops: record call stack and bail out (report type any) if recursion
     - if too many distinct context types (eg 5), bail; recheck with context type `any` and use that for all future invocations
     - at the end, if we didnt hit the limit as above, recheck with context type `observed_context_ty1 | observed_context_ty2 | ...`, and only enable errors for this round

+TODO

+- need to design structure of typechecker and functions
+- hash out specifics of how assoc template checking works (state reuse)

 block merging algo